 Once upon a time, a picture was was worth a thousand words.
 No less.
 And no more.
-Today your image may only garner a twelve word tweet, your selfie snare no more than a ‘like,’ or they might each disappear, unseen, in the tsunami, never to be seen again.
+But today your image may only garner a twelve word tweet, and your selfie snare no more than a ‘like’ before they both disappear in the tsunami, never to be seen again.

-Swamped by images, submerged in videos, we swim… sink… drown… in a mind-numbing 4D-HD interactive multimedia maelstrom.
+Swamped by images, submerged in videos, we swim, and sink, and drown, in a mind-numbing 4D-HD interactive multimedia maelstrom.
 We mute the TV to flick absent-mindedly through our friends’ timelines – a day passes before we blink, a week before we draw breath – as celebrities mutter silent inanities in the background.
-We pause the cliff-hanger to marshall our army of emoji, dispatching them to poke, to prod, and to provoke, hostages to an indifferent reality.
+We pause the cliff-hanger to marshall our army of emoji, dispatching them to poke, to prod, and to provoke, afraid of being held hostage by indifference.

 “Video killed the radio star!” they say.
 “Pics or it didn’t happen!”